 Renting a car directly at Keflavik airport will save you lots of trouble as you won’t have to worry about airport transfers.
 If, however, you are staying in the city for longer than a day, it might be wiser to pick up your rental car in town (but don’t count on cheaper rates compared to airport pick-up).
 Do your research!

-We use and recommend a popular car rental search engine where you can find some of the best deals for Iceland car rental, RentalCars.
-Not only can you compare different providers and find the best deals for your travel dates, but you are also much better protected and have a much more flexible cancelation policy than you’d ever get when booking with small local companies directly.
+We use and recommend this popular car rental search engine where you can find some of the best deals for Iceland car rental.
+Not only can you compare different providers and find the best prices for your travel dates, but you are also much better protected and have a much more flexible cancelation policy than you’d ever get when booking with small local companies directly.

 We rent all our cars via this website when we travel, which is usually around 3-4 rentals per year, and we never had a bad experience.
-We also take insurance via them and recently, we had to make a claim, and it was handled on the same day, with money on our account a week later.
+We also take insurance via them.
+Once, we had to make a claim, and it was handled on the same day, and the money was on our account a week later.

 Blue Lagoon transfers